jmdigiorgio/voxproc-front/docs/user-settings-design.md

   - Voice speed
 - **Queue** - The queue is the list of pending broadcasts.
   - Queue size - The maximum number of broadcasts that can be held in the queue.
 A number between 1 and 25.
 10 by default.
+- **Visibility** - The visibility of each user-created stream to other users.
+  - Public 🟢 - The stream is visible to all users.
+  - Followers only 🔴 - The stream is visible only to the user's followers.
+  - Private 💳 🔴 - The stream is visible only to the user.

 ## Community Settings